hilaryrowe/documentation3/dashboardTab/availabilityChart.md

   ![](availabilityTab.png)

   1. On the Dashboard Tab, select an asset and date from the Filter Tab and click Update.
-  2. Click the Availability subtab to display the Pareto chart.
+  2. Click the Availability subtab to display the Availability (Pareto) chart.
 Unplanned downtime displays by category as a percentage of machine downtime.

    * Hover over the bar chart bars to see the number of hours of downtime for that category.